JavaGT/wearetheuniversity.org/source/blog/2024/08/24/Resources For Senate Members.md

 **Management are requiring the senate meeting be in-person only and no proxy voting, this is not the usual senate process, this is a deliberate and blatant tactic to skirt usual accountability** by taking advantage of changed habits post-covid and schedules during the mid-semester break.
 While during Covid alerts meetings could be online, there has been a reversion to in-person only.
 Vice Chancellor Dawn Freshwater frequently holds online meetings for Senate and Council.

 While details continue to be negotiated with organisers for the special meeting, this is further evident of **a fast-track mentality** and with little warning.
-It is likely this meeting is in person only and **no proxy voting in spite of its timing and its urgency** <mark>**senate members need to be prepared to show in person**</mark>.
+We understand this meeting is **in person only and no proxy voting in spite of its timing and its urgency**. <mark>**Senate members need to be prepared to show in person.**</mark>

 ## Students
 Share this page with other students, as well as teachers, friends, and media.
 Us students need to make sure that everyone knows what is happening.
 Particularly, **members of senate need to know that their in-person attendance is crucial**.